Will Nicholls

-He has been awarded Young British Wildlife Photographer of the Year at the British Wildlife Photography Awards and overall winner at the RSPCA Young Photographer Awards.
+In 2023, he was nominated for a BAFTA for cinematography for his work on the Netflix/Sky Nature co-production Predators.

 Education

 Nicholls was a student at the Newcastle Royal Grammar School between 2006 and 2013.
 He then studied Zoology at the University of Exeter in England between 2014 and 2017.

 Career

 Nicholls started taking pictures of wildlife when he was 12 years old.
 He has traveled across the United Kingdom, to Cambodia, Amazonia, Nepal and to other locations as a photographer and wildlife documentary maker.
 He has been interviewed by Live ‘n’ Deadly, BBC Countryfile and BBC News.

 In 2015, Prince Harry spent time in a wildlife hide with Nicholls in search of red squirrels as part of a visit to learn about red squirrel conservation in the area.
 Nicholls has been involved in red squirrel (Sciurus vulgaris) conservation for a number of years, as the species is endangered in the United Kingdom.